Human rights in Canada: Colonial period

-Confederation and onwards
+Confederation

 Constitutional framework

-In 1867, Canada was created by the British North America Act, 1867 (now named the Constitution Act, 1867).
-In keeping with British constitutional traditions, the Act did not include an entrenched list of rights, other than specific rights relating to language use in legislatures and courts, and provisions protecting the right of certain religious minorities to establish their own separate and denominational schools.
+In 1867, Canada was created by the British North America Act 1867 (now named the Constitution Act, 1867).
+In keeping with British constitutional traditions, the act did not include an entrenched list of rights, other than specific rights relating to language use in legislatures and courts, and provisions protecting the right of certain religious minorities to establish their own separate and denominational schools.
 Canadian law instead followed the British constitutional approach in which the (unenumerated) "Rights of Englishmen" had traditionally been defended by all the branches of the government (Parliament, the courts, and the Crown) collectively and sometimes in competition with each other.
 However, 20th century political and legal thought also emphasized the importance of freedom of contract and property rights as important aspects of liberty and the rule of law.
 This approach meant that what are now viewed as human rights concerns, based on personal circumstances, would be considered of lesser importance than contractual and property rights.

 Human rights issues in the first seventy years of Canadian history thus tended to be raised in the framework of the constitutional division of powers between the federal and provincial governments.
 A person who was affected by a provincial law could challenge that law in the courts, arguing that it intruded on a matter reserved for the federal government.
 Alternatively, a person who was affected by federal law could challenge it in court, arguing that it intruded on a matter reserved for the provinces.
 In either case, the focus was primarily on the constitutional authority of the federal and provincial governments, not on the rights of the individual.

 The division of powers is also the reason that the term "civil rights" is not used in Canada in the same way as it is used in other countries, such as the United States.
 One of the main areas of provincial jurisdiction is "Property and civil rights", which is a broad phrase used to encompass all of what is normally termed the civil law, such as contracts, property, torts/delicts, family law, wills, estates and successions and so on.
-This use of the phrase dates back to the Quebec Act, 1774.
+This use of the phrase dates back to the Quebec Act 1774.
 Given the broad, established meaning of "civil rights" in Canadian constitutional law, it has not been used in the more specific meaning of personal equality rights.
 Instead, the terms "human rights" / "droits de la personne" are used.